bigshotJin/EasyLogging/README.md

 # EasyLogging
 - No painful to use  :)
+- If your os is windows7/10, just click ***Quick Install.bat*** to install this module.
-- Please install this package as follows in command.
+- You can alse install this package as follows in command window.

 ```
 python setup.py install